BUCKWHEAT Overview Information

 Buckwheat might help people with diabetes by improving how well the body deals with blood sugar.

-- Treating diabetes.
+- Diabetes.
 Early research suggests that eating 70-100 grams of buckwheat flour or grain daily may improve long-term glucose tolerance in people with diabetes.

 - Improving blood flow.